repinek/fallguys-frida-modmenu/README.md

 > [!WARNING]
 > This project is for educational purposes only.
-> The author is not responsible for any bans from the use of this tool.
+> The author is not responsible for any bans from the use of this tool!
 > Use it at your own risk.
-> Works on my machine.

 # Fall Guys Mod Menu
-Android Fall Guys cheat using [Frida](https://frida.re/) and [frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge) <br>
+Android Fall Guys mod menu using [Frida](https://frida.re/) and [frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge) <br>

 [Cheating Discord Server](https://discord.gg/cNFJ73P6p3)